Symplectic rational homology ball fillings of Seifert fibered spaces: Background and preliminary results

 \subsection{Decomposing symplectic fillings}

-A torus $T$ in a contact $3$-manifold $(M,\xi)$ is called a \dfn{mixed torus} if it is convex and contained in a neighborhood $N=T^2\times [0,1]$ such that $T$ splits $N$ into two basic slices with opposite sign.
+Here we discuss recent work of Christian and Menke that allows us to decompose certain symplectic fillings of contact manifolds based on special tori in the contact manifold. \begin{definition} A torus $T$ in a contact $3$-manifold $(M,\xi)$ is called a \dfn{mixed torus} if it is convex and contained in a neighborhood $N=T^2\times [0,1]$ such that $T$ splits $N$ into two basic slices with opposite sign.
 Let $s$ be the slope of the dividing curves on $T$ and $s_i$ the slope of the dividing curves on $T^2\times \{i\}$ for $i=0,1$.
 Let $E_T$ be the set of slopes in the Farey graph that are clockwise of $s_1$ and anti-clockwise of $s_0$ with an edge to $s$.
 We call these \dfn{exceptional slopes}.
-For any $e\in E_T$ we say an \dfn{$e$-splitting of $(M,\xi)$} is the result of cutting $M$ along $T$ and gluing in two solid tori with meridional slope $e$ to the resulting boundary components and extending $\xi|_{M\setminus T}$ over the tori to be the unique tight contact structure on the solid torus with given boundary condition (notice that since there is an edge in the Farey graph between $s$ and $e$ there is a unique tight contact structure on a solid torus with meridional slope $e$ and dividing slope $s$).
-Note also that inside the $e$-splitting the cores of the added solid tori are Legendrian knots with standard neighborhoods given by the added tori.
+For any $e\in E_T$ we say the \dfn{$e$-splitting of $(M,\xi)$} is the result of cutting $M$ along $T$ and gluing in two solid tori with meridional slope $e$ to the resulting boundary components and extending $\xi|_{M\setminus T}$ over these solid tori with dividing slope $s$. \end{definition}

+Notice that since there is an edge in the Farey graph between $s$ and $e$, there is a unique tight contact structure on a solid torus with meridional slope $e$ and dividing slope $s$.
+Also note that inside the $e$-splitting, the cores of the added solid tori are Legendrian knots with standard neighborhoods given by the added tori.

+\begin{theorem}[Christian-Menke 2018, \cite{ChristianMenke25pre}] If $(X,\omega)$ is a (weak) symplectic filling of the contact manifold $(M,\xi)$ and $T$ is a mixed torus in $(M,\xi)$, then there is a symplectic manifold $(X',\omega')$ that is a weak symplectic filling of the result of $e$-splitting $(M,\xi)$ along some slope $e\in E_T$.
+Moreover, $(X,\omega)$ may be recovered from $(X',\omega')$ by attaching a round Weinstein $1$-handle to the Legendrian knots defined by the $e$-splitting. \end{theorem}